Chatel Skigebiet Guide

 - Fortgeschrittener Anfänger53%

-Chatel, in France (in the Haute Savoie region and part of the Portes du Soleil ski area) is a large resort with 43 lifts and 130km of piste that offers skiers an incredible 1000 metres (3280 feet) of vertical descent.
-Chatel has 46 pistes and is great for beginner skiers and snowboarders but there is some superb terrain for both expert and intermediates.
+Chatel, in France (in the Haute Savoie region and part of the Portes du Soleil ski area) is a large resort with 61 lifts and 83km of piste that offers skiers an incredible 1000 metres (3280 feet) of vertical descent.
+Chatel has 73 pistes with a total length of 83km kilometers.
+Chatel is great for beginner skiers and snowboarders but there is some superb terrain for both expert and intermediates.
 Chatel has easy links to Avoriaz and the Swiss resorts Torgon and Morgins plus the whole of the Portes du Soleil.
 There are 49 kilometers (31 miles) of cross country ski trails at Chatel.
 For snowboarders, there is a terrain park and boarder cross track.
 The nearest airport is at Geneva and the nearest train station to Chatel is at Monthey.

 - Nächster Flughafen:Geneva